viswanathr88/react-pwa-starter/README.md

 # react-pwa-starter

-This project is a starter project for creating a modern Progressive Web App (PWA).
+This project is a basic starter for creating a modern Progressive Web App (PWA).